Skip to main content

 • Acamprosate (Campral)

-doctor instructs patient on medications for alcohol detox
+Doctor instructs patient on medications for alcohol detox in Georgia

 Once a client has been physically stabilized in the detoxification portion of their treatment plan, they transition into the next appropriate level of care.
 The duration of detox varies depending on several factors, including the severity of the substance use disorder and the type of substance being used.
 In most cases, detox lasts for between 3 days and one whole week.
 However, a more extended stay might be necessary if physical withdrawal symptoms are particularly severe.

-At the Retreat of Atlanta, we offer alcohol detox in Atlanta, Georgia.
-However, we work closely with many reputable treatment centers throughout the state.
-While a client is engaged in detox, their clinical team works to develop a long-term plan of action.
+At the Retreat of Atlanta, our team provides holistic alcohol detox in Georgia and works closely with many reputable treatment centers throughout the state.
+While a client is engaged in detox, our clinical team works to develop a long-term plan of action.
 This includes an immediate transition into a higher level of care, whether that is residential alcohol addiction rehab, intensive outpatient treatment, or partial hospitalization.